 UNIT OF STUDY

 Cultural practices, disease patterns and healthcare systems are vastly different in different countries around the globe.
-This unit provides students with the opportunity to work with non-government organisations in a developing country for up to six weeks.
+This unit provides students with the opportunity to gain international experience in a health services setting in a developing country.
+Students will participate in a 4-6 week health or care placement with a community-based organisation in South or Southeast Asia.
 Countries where students can be placed include Vietnam, Cambodia, India and Nepal.
-As part of the unit students will be expected to participate in local development programs, live within the community that they are visiting, and document key health and development issues facing local populations.
-The unit will require that students illustrate project management skills; develop an awareness of cultural issues facing individuals and organisation in your host country; and, illustrate your capacity to document and report on local health issues.
+As part of the unit, you will be expected to participate in local development programs, live within the community you are visiting, and document and reflect on key health and development issues facing local populations.
+The unit will require you to demonstrate project management skills, cultural sensitivity and an ability to adapt to new environments, a capacity for critical reflection and awareness of complex global health and development issues.

 Our courses that offer this unit of study